Last Updated on September 10, 2020

 We know many of Durham’s restaurants and bars make nice cocktails, but we think you’re missing out if you don’t visit Alley Twenty Six for a hand-crafted drink.

 Bar Virgile also makes a fine cocktail, as do The Durham Hotel and Counting House inside 21c Museum Hotel.
+But for an all round incredible experience, check out Kingfisher next to The Durham Hotel.
+Incredibly unique cocktails and handmade ceramics make it a drink to remember.

-Visit these Distilleries in Durham
+Distilleries in Durham

 You can also visit Mystic Farm and Distillery for gin, but amazing bourbon, too.
 And then you can’t forget about the truly unique Brothers Vilgalys, whose Krupnikas will keep you coming back for more.